Raurimu Spiral: Background

-During the construction of the central section of the NIMT, a major obstacle arose: how to cross the steep slopes between the North Island Volcanic Plateau to the east and the valleys and gorges of the Whanganui River to the west?
+During the construction of the central section of the North Island Main Trunk, a major obstacle arose: how to cross the steep slopes between the North Island Volcanic Plateau to the east and the valleys and gorges of the Whanganui River to the west?

-South of Taumarunui, the terrain is steep but not unmanageable, with the exception of the stretch between Raurimu and National Park, where the land rises too steeply for a direct rail route.
-A direct line between these two points would rise 200 m in a distance of some 5 km, a gradient of 1 in 24.
+South of Taumarunui, the terrain is steep, but not unmanageable, with the exception of the stretch between Raurimu and National Park, where the land rises too steeply for a direct railway route.
+A direct railway line between these two points would rise 200 m in a distance of some 5 km, a gradient of 1 in 24.
 The area was thoroughly surveyed during the 1880s in an attempt to find a route with a lesser grade, but the only viable possibility seemed to require a 20 km detour and nine massive viaducts.
-Even then, the gradient would have been over 1 in 50.
+Even then, the gradient would've been much steeper than 1 in 50.

 Construction

 The problem was solved in 1898 by a surveyor in the employ of Robert Holmes, Public Works Department engineer.
 He proposed a line that looped back upon itself and then spiralled around with the aid of tunnels and bridges, rising at a gradient of 1 in 52.
-Though costly and labour-intensive, the scheme was still cheaper than the previous plan by Browne and Turner which required 9 viaducts down the Piopiotea River.
-The most remarkable feature is that even today there is no place to view the complete line.
+Although costly and labour-intensive, the scheme was still cheaper than the previous plan by Browne and Turner which required 9 viaducts down the Piopiotea River.
+The most remarkable feature is that there is no place to view the complete line.
 By all accounts, Holmes visualised the layout in his imagination.

 The railway forms an ascending spiral southwards, with two relatively short tunnels, a circle and three hairpin bends.
-From the north, trains pass Raurimu before going round a 200° bend to the left in a horseshoe curve, climbing above the track on which they have just travelled.
+From the north, trains pass Raurimu station before going around a 200° bend to the left in a horseshoe curve, climbing above the track on which they have just travelled.
 Two sharp bends to the right follow, after which the line passes through two short tunnels, the Lower Spiral Tunnel (384 m) and the Upper Spiral Tunnel (96 m).
 Trains then complete a full circle, crossing over the Lower Spiral Tunnel through which they have just passed which is 23 m below, before continuing towards Wellington.
-2 km further on the line has two further sharp bends, to the right and then to the left.
+2 km further on the line has two more sharp bends, to the right and then to the left.